Cyb3rC3lt/CrackMapExec-Modules/README.md

 **Returning Servers matching the supplied description**

-This example displays 2 scenarios, returning a Computer object described with the word 'Server' and also with the text '10'.
+This example displays 2 scenarios, returning a 'Computer' object described with the word 'server' and also with the text '10'.
 If the IP can be retrieved it will also do so.

 <img alt="da" src="/images/COMP-DESC.jpg"/>

 **Returning a failed server lookup which illustrates its error handling**

-This example shows a scenario of a Computer object described with the word 'z' being unable to be found.
+This example shows a scenario of a 'Computer' object described with the word 'z' which is unable to be found.

 <img alt="da" src="/images/COMP-DESC-FAIL.jpg"/>